 Wix powers more than 20 million websites on the internet today.

-The best thing about Wix is the possibilities.
-They offer their users the tools and power to build whatever they want to build.
-There is a reason Wix leads the website builder industry, and is one of our favorite software applications.
+The best thing about Wix are the possibilities.
+They offer users the tools and power to build whatever they want to build.
+There is a reason Wix is a leader in the industry, and is one of our favorite software applications.

 - ☑️ 300+ quality templates